 Ten years earlier, in Oct.
 2007, the succulent garden on the cover of Designing with Succulents (first edition) also "saved" a Rancho Santa Fe home.
 As in Camille's situation, neighboring houses burned to the ground.
 [Read more]Note: The horrific CA wildfires of 2017 were a vivid reminder of when my husband and I and our two dogs were evacuated in 2007.
 During three awful days, we didn’t know if we’d have a home to return to.
 Using succulents as firebreak plants may help protect properties in wildfire-prone areas, but in no way do I want to imply that succulents are THE answer, nor (God forbid) do I want to try to capitalize on others’ suffering.
 I empathize with those devastated by loss and prayerfully hope this may help prevent it from happening to others. ~ Debra Lee Baldwin

 Firewise Landscaping with Succulents Photos and descriptions of the most popular succulent varieties Find tips to help protect your home in the event of a wildfire (scroll to the bottom) as well as real-life examples and advice from homeowners and experts.
 Discover how succulents act as a living firebreak.
 Please note: I do not, nor…

 Debra’s Top Firewise Succulents Succulent varieties that stand up to the flames My top firewise succulents are quite common and start easily from cuttings.
-If you live in a fire-prone, backcountry area, consider them one more weapon in your arsenal against wildfire by planting them around your property’s perimeter.
-In my video, Do Succulents Burn?…
+If you live in a fire-prone, backcountry area, consider them one more weapon in your arsenal against wildfire, ideally by planting them around your property’s perimeter.
+Disclaimer: Growing succulents does NOT…